Acatenango Overnight Group Activity

 • Rain gear: A poncho or waterproof jacket is recommended in case of rain.

-• Good Hiking Shoes with solid grip.
+• Good Hiking Shoes with solid grip AVOID brand new ones.

 • Sunscreen, sunglasses, and a sun hat are highly recommended.